Secure CheckoutPersonal information is secured with SSL technology.

 - Includes new content that widely expands on the first edition

 Graduate students and professional scientists interested in environmental mediators of disease.
-These include students and scientists from such disciplines as toxicology, environmental health sciences, epidemiology, genetics, public health, medicine, and nursing
+These include graduate students and scientists from such disciplines as toxicology, environmental health sciences, epidemiology, genetics, public health, medicine, and nursing as well as advanced undergraduates in biology and health.

 1. Introduction: The Need of the Exposome